WokLibCodeClub/WokCC_Snake/README.md

 [Moving Snake Body.pptx](https://github.com/WokLibCodeClub/WokCC_Snake/blob/main/Moving%20Snake%20Body.pptx)

+(When you click on this link look for the Download symbol at the top right of the page and click on it to download the file to your computer.)

 We also wrote a function to handle the snake eating the food.

 In the next few days we will make a video covering what we did at the session for the benefit of anyone who couldn't make it in person.
 The link will appear here.